one2many/majestic-tbs/src/pages/index.md

             style: secondary
   - title: What People are Saying
     content: >
+      > "Scientific knowledge can be overturned by majority vote"

+      >

+      > Plato

       > "Petition is the only solution built for the successor generation by the successor generation.
 If you can't cancel someone with Petition, you might want to look in the mirror and see if you are focusing on the right